course-dprep/Airbnb-curfew-impact/README.md

 - MOD: ‘host_is_superhost’ and ‘neighbourhood_cleansed’

 ### Conclusion
-In the Rmarkdown file the results of this research are discussed.
+In the Rmarkdown file, the results of this research are discussed.
 Here are some final concluding remarks:
 - It is clear that the curfew had a negative effect on the Airbnb listing price.
 - The introduction of the later curfew (22:00) did offset this by a substantial amount.
 - During the Covid-19 crisis, superhost status had a significant negative effect on the Airbnb listing price.